Skip to content

 • The dialog is the source of truth for the conversation.
 Every turn appends one interaction: the user's message, the model's reply, and anything the graph attached along the way (retrieved knowledge, recorded tool calls).

 • The graph is frozen for the life of the agent.
-You cannot swap nodes or routes after CreateAgent — destroy and re-create the agent if you need a different shape.
+You cannot swap nodes or exit wiring after CreateAgent — destroy and re-create the agent if you need a different shape.

 • Per-node state — KV caches, sampling defaults, and any node-local caches — belongs to the agent, not the session.
 Two agents using the same model still have independent KV state.